Ghulam Ali (singer): Career

-Ghulam Ali started singing for Radio Pakistan, Lahore in 1960.
+Pakistan

+A strong student academically, Ghulam Ali’s musical talent was soon recognized beyond his household.
+While practising on a terrace, he was noticed by a representative from Radio Pakistan, leading to an invitation to perform.
+At the age of 14, he began singing for a children’s programme on Radio Pakistan and within six months advanced to performing at the highest level, marking the beginning of his professional musical career.

 Along with singing ghazals, Ghulam Ali composed music for his ghazals.
 His compositions are raga-based and sometimes include a scientific mixture of ragas.
 He is known for blending gharana-gaaiaki into ghazal and this gives his singing the capability to touch people's hearts.
 He sings Punjabi songs too.
 Many of his Punjabi songs have been popular and have been part of Punjab's own cultural diaspora.

+On being questioned about Pakistani pop groups, Ghulam Ali replied, "Frankly, I am really bewildered at their style of singing.
+How can you sing a song by running and jumping around the stage?
+The stage is meant for performing not for acrobatics."

+India

 Though from Pakistan, Ghulam Ali remains as popular in India as in Pakistan.
-Asha Bhosle has done joint music albums with him.
+He first came to India in 1980.
+Asha Bhosle has done joint music albums with him, beginning with Meeraj-E-Ghazal in 1984.
 He was introduced to Bombay cinema with an Urdu film song Chupke Chupke Raat Din written by the poet Hasrat Mohani in B R Chopra's film, Nikaah (1982).
 Other popular ghazals include Hungama Hai Kyun Barpa and Awaargi.
 He tends to select the ghazals of famous poets.

-On being questioned about Pakistani pop groups, Ghulam Ali replied, "Frankly, I am really bewildered at their style of singing.
-How can you sing a song by running and jumping around the stage?
-The stage is meant for performing not for acrobatics."